-Iranian artist Golnaz Afraz lives and works in Strasbourg, France.
+Iranian artist Golnaz Afraz lives and works near Strasbourg, France.
 Born in Tehran in 1981, she completed her undergraduate degree in Painting at the University of Azad in her native city before obtaining two Masters in Fine Art, the first conferred by the University of Tarbiat Modarres in Tehran in 2007 and the second by the University of Strasbourg in France in 2011.

 In 2015 Golnaz won Saatchi Art’s Showdown: The Painted World competition, which was entered by over 5,000 artists worldwide and culminated in an exhibition of work by the 30 shortlisted artists in Los Angeles.
 The judges singled out her masterful use of colour and distinctive compositional style.

 In her work Golnaz pays tribute to everyday life in all its technicoloured complexity.
 Her intention is to create a story and to allow the viewer to draw their own conclusions.
 The starting point might be the memory of a scene from daily life or from a play or film she has seen.
 Golnaz also comments on her native country Iran’s treatment of women as second-class citizens and its stifling of their freedom of expression, as well as on women in general who find themselves unheard, either in their relationships or in society.
 Her female figures are often depicted with their eyes closed or their faces partially obscured by leaves or flowers to symbolise the veil.